-Because the Trust works primarily with UK-based suppliers and contractors, their employees are protected under UK employment law and working time directives.
-Whilst the Trust does not conduct business in countries where there is a documented problem with human trafficking or modern slavery, we remain acutely aware of the need to ensure that companies within our supply chain share our commitment to treating employees fairly and ethically.
+Because our trust works primarily with UK-based suppliers and contractors, their employees are protected under UK employment law and working time directives.
+Whilst our trust does not conduct business in countries where there is a documented problem with human trafficking or modern slavery, we remain acutely aware of the need to ensure that companies within our supply chain share our commitment to treating employees fairly and ethically.

-The Trust is committed to the highest standards of ethical conduct in all our activities and to making continuous improvements in this area.
+Our trust is committed to the highest standards of ethical conduct in all our activities and to making continuous improvements in this area.
 We believe that there is a low risk of slavery or human trafficking having a connection with our activities.

-This statement is an expression of our commitment to improving our practices to combat modern slavery and human trafficking both within the Trust and within our supply chains to ensure that the organisation is fully compliant with the Modern Slavery Act 2015.
+This statement is an expression of our commitment to improving our practices to combat modern slavery and human trafficking both within our trust and within our supply chains to ensure that we are fully compliant with the Modern Slavery Act 2015.